 However, high levels of cholesterol can cause issues for people of all ages.

 There are two main forms of cholesterol.
 The first, low-density lipoprotein (LDL) cholesterol — which doctors refer to as “bad” cholesterol, can build up on artery walls, which may cause blockages.

 The other primary type, high-density lipoprotein (HDL) cholesterol, which is called “good” cholesterol, helps carry LDL cholesterol away from the arteries.

 It is important that all individuals ensure they have healthy cholesterol levels.
 This article explores what leads to high cholesterol in children, its symptoms, and the treatment options.

-According to the American Heart Association (AHA), 1 in 5 adolescents are affected by high cholesterol.
+According to the American Heart Association (AHA),

 The following table includes information from the AHA regarding levels of cholesterol in children and adolescents aged 0–19 years.